 Old Man Bar is a saloon parked on the backside of Hatchet Hall.
 Its secretive and mysterious identity make it a choice watering hole to grab a bespoke Old Fashioned or a bold glass of whiskey.
 Old Man Bar is an unmatched bar, in a city that offers a competitive choice of late night hangs.

-Everyone has a different memory of the man who they were once a twinkle in his eye.
+Every son has a different memory of the man who they were once a twinkle in his eye.
 The smell of new leather when opening up your first baseball glove, the feeling of shaving cream on your adolescent face before he wiped it away with a razor.
-Catching a ball game where his beloved team was playing — now undoubtedly your favorite team.
+Catching a game where his beloved team was playing — now undoubtedly your favorite team.

 They all had their tendencies, too, right?
 Crunching oat bran while reading the local paper every morning, always laughing at their own jokes, or the way they talked about the internet, never truly understanding it.
 What about vices?
 How did he take his Martini?
 Or was it scotch, neat or on the rocks?
-Maybe just a bad beer from the local brewery?
+Maybe just a classic beer from the local watering hole?
 Regardless, he was indubitably a man of distinct tastes, pleasures, and traditions — your old man.

 In this man cave, vintage glassware is your hammer and bourbon will be the nail that sets you free.

 Nestled behind Hatchet Hall like your dad’s garage in your parents’ house is Old Man Bar.
 A true ode to the past, where you can imagine Davey Crockett meeting up with Bob Dylan to toast an Old Fashioned while talking about motorcycles, taxidermy, and the new and old trends of bourbon and Japanese whiskey.